Axway/open-banking-docs/content/en/docs/Reference/brazil/multi-authorization.md

 * Communication of the fulfillment of the multi-party authorization is delegated to a given API.
 * The Third-Party will have possession of an Access Token they can use to query the API.

-This follows the model of for Multi-Authorization implemented in the [UK Open Banking standards](https://openbankinguk.github.io/read-write-api-site3/v3.1.8/profiles/payment-initiation-api-profile.html#multiple-authorisation).
+This follows the model for Multi-Authorization implemented in the [UK Open Banking standards](https://openbankinguk.github.io/read-write-api-site3/v3.1.8/profiles/payment-initiation-api-profile.html#multiple-authorisation).
 The `status` property of the API responses returned to the TPP will be as follows:

 * Account Information Resources API: `PENDING_AUTHORISATION`.
 * Payment Initiation API: `PART`.

 Other approvers are then contacted to approve the consent based on the following generic process:

 * Each approver is contacted using a channel known to the bank.
-For example, this could be via push notification to a mobile banking app which provides a "link" to the approval workflow.
+For example, this could be by a push notification to a mobile banking app which provides a "link" to the approval workflow.
 * When the approver follows the link they will then be required to authenticate, using an appropriate number of factors.
 The number of factors is dependent on whether the bank requires Level of Assurance 2 or 3 based on their view of the [Brazil Security Profile requirements](https://openbanking-brasil.github.io/specs-seguranca/open-banking-brasil-financial-api-1_ID2.html#section-5.2.2.4).
 * Once authenticated to the required level the approver will be presented with one of two screens:
   * If another approver has already refused the request for authorization a consent rejection screen should be shown.